Local exotic tori: Almost toric fibrations

 \begin{corollary} Let~$\Delta_{\pi} = \{\ell_i(x) \geqslant 0\}$ be the base of an ATF~$\pi \colon X \rightarrow \Delta_{\pi}$ satisfying the same hypotheses as in Theorem~\ref{thm:deatfs}.
 Then

 for all regular fibres~$\pi^{-1}(x) \subset X$. \end{corollary}

 \proof Let~$\pi^{-1}(x)$ be a regular fibre.
-We can assume, possibly after performing changes in branch cuts, that~$x$ does not lie on a branch cut.
+We can assume, possibly after performing changes in branch cuts, that~$x$ does not lie on a branch cut\footnote{For monotone polytopes, one can always make sure that this can be done without producing intersections of branch cuts.}.
 Recall that the map~$\pi \colon X \rightarrow \Delta_{\pi}$ yields honest action coordinates on the complement of branch cuts.
 Therefore, for every neighbourhood~$U \subset \Delta_{\pi}$ of~$x$ contained in the complement of branch cuts,~$\pi$ is a~$T^2$-moment map and we obtain a versal deformation~$v_{\pi^{-1}(x)}(b) = \pi^{-1}(x + b)$.
 This follows from Proposition~\ref{prop:momentmapsvd}.
 The claim now follows from Theorem~\ref{thm:deatfs}. \proofend

 This implies Vianna's Theorem~\ref{thm:vianna}.
 Indeed, for the monotone Vianna tori~$T_{\fm} \subset \CP^2$, the displacement energy germ~\eqref{eq:degatfs} recovers the integral affine type of the full polytope~$\Delta_{\fm}$ and thus Theorem~\ref{thm:vianna} follows.